 Following the change in fuel prices announced for Wednesday (27th October), the average price of 95 petrol can reach 500 HuF – holtankoljak.hu reported.

-Hungary’s budget deficit, excluding local councils, was 2,261.3 billion forints (EUR 6.2bn) at the end of August, widened by spending related to the coronavirus, economic stimulus and pre-financing for European Union funded projects, the Finance Ministry confirmed in a detailed reading of data.
+Hungary’s cash-flow budget deficit, excluding local councils, was 2,292 billion forints (EUR 6.3bn) at the end of September, the finance ministry confirmed in a detailed reading of data on Friday.

 The government has allocated some 210 billion forints (EUR 580m) in development support to 1,700 Hungarian companies, Finance Minister Mihály Varga said on Facebook.

 Hungary’s government opposes a tax Brussels wants to impose on home and car owners on the grounds of fighting climate change and is committed to protecting the achievements of its scheme to reduce household utility bills, the prime minister’s chief of staff said on Thursday.

 The Hungarian economy is expected to grow at the third fastest rate in the European Union this year, the International Monetary Fund (IMF) confirmed in its revised regional growth forecast.